Mathematics and Science Curriculum

 - MATH 231 Analytic Geometry/Calculus III: Topics include solid analytic geometry; vectors; vector functions; partial differentiation; multiple integrals; vector calculus; line integrals; and Green's Theo-rem.
 Prerequisite: MATH 130 or the approval of the department chairperson.

 - MATH 238 Differential Equations: A first course in differential equations and their applications.
-Topics include solving first order linear differential equations, separable and exact equations, second order differential equations, initial value problems, annihilators, series solutions to differential equations, Legendre polynomials, Bessel functions, Laplace transforms, and an introduction to partial differential equations and Fourier series.
+Topics include solving first order linear differential equations, separable and exact equations, second order differential equations, initial value problems, annihilators, series solutions to differential equations, Legendre polynomials, Bessel functions, Laplace transforms, and an introduction to partial differential equations.
 Physical examples and numerical techniques will be emphasized throughout the course.
-Prerequisite: MATH 237.
-Note - not required for 3+2 environmental or computer engineering tracks.
+Prerequisite: MATH 130 or approval of the mathematics department chairperson.

-- MATH 250 Linear Algrbra: topics include vector spaces; linear transformations; matrices; systems of linear equations; determinants; eigenvectors and eigenvalues.
+- MATH 250 Linear Algrbra: Topics include vector spaces; linear transformations; matrices; systems of linear equations; determinants; eigenvectors and eigenvalues.
 Computers are used both computationally and graphically.
-Prerequisite: MATH 235 or approval of department chairperson.
-Note - required for 3+2 environmental and computer engineering tracks only.
+Prerequisite: MATH 231 or MATH 235 or approval of math department chairperson.

 General Engineering Curriculum I

-General Engineering Curriculum I is required of all students in the Mechanical and Civil Engineering programs, and students in the 3+2 Engineering Dual Degree program:
+General Engineering Curriculum I is required of all students in the Mechanical and Civil Engineering programs, and students in the 3+2 Dual Degree Engineering programs:

-- CS 111 Programming for Science and Engineering: this course is an introduction to the practice of problem solving and computer programming, with an emphasis on the types of problems encountered in science and engineering.
-Topics include problem solving, expressions, control structures, simple data structures, and basic algorithmic design.
-2 lecture and 2 laboratory hours required to be taken in the same semester
+- CS 111 Programming for Science and Engineering: This course is an introduction to the practice of problem solving using spreadsheets and MATLAB with an emphasis on the types of problems encountered in science and engineering.
+Topics include problem solving, control structures, simple data structures, basic numerical algorithms, and data visualization and analysis with emphasis on using the extensive MATLAB libraries for solving these types of problems.
+2 lecture and 2 laboratory hours required to be taken in the same semester.

-- ENGR 250/L System Design and Analysis: focuses on the specification and design of engineering systems.
+- ENGR 250/L System Design and Analysis: This course focuses on the specification and design of engineering systems.
 This course expands on the system engineering fundamentals covered in in ENGR 150: requirements, specifications, design, verification and validation testing, documentation, the use of computer aided design software and simulation software, feedback mechanisms, costing, and system optimization.
 Special emphasis is place on the use of electro-mechanical sensors, graphical user interfaces, and system software development.
-Students will attend laboratory sessions that incorporate building and analyzing simple control systems as assigned, and will culminate in a student generated solution to a control system problem.
-Prerequisite ENGR 150.
+Students will attend laboratory sessions that incorporate building and analyzing simple control systems as assigned, and will culminate with student generated solutions to control system problems.
+Prerequisite: ENGR 150.
+3 Lecture Hours and 3 Project Hours.

 General Engineering Curriculum II